reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 ***What OpenID Connect does is basically add authentication on top of OAuth.***

-One could say that the main difference between these protocols is that OAuth defined access tokens, these tokens are then used to access providers, for example get some information from facebook/google.On the other hand OpenID Connect defined identity tokens which are used to identify the user, for example to access an application.
+One could say that the main difference between these protocols is that OAuth defined access tokens, these tokens are then used to access providers, for example get some information from facebook/google.
+On the other hand OpenID Connect defined identity tokens which are used to identify the user, for example to access an application.

 The OpenID Connect protocol, in abstract, follows the following steps.